microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

 Hand extensibility includes refactors (non-breaking change) that to allow features, such as customizable pointing rays to be easily implemented without need for modifying MRTK source.

+**Platform expansion**

+As part of the hand extensibility theme, MRTK plans on adding support for the Leap Motion hands controller and Oculus Quest.
+Support for Leap Motion is expected to be made available on both Unity 2018.4 and 2019.
+Oculus Quest, including articulated hands, will be delivered via [Unity's new XR platform](https://blogs.unity3d.com/2020/01/24/unity-xr-platform-updates/).

 ### 2.5.0